-Experience a Colonial Christmas in Williamsburg
+Experience a Colonial Williamsburg Christmas

-When my family visited the colonial city during the first few days of January, the town was still decorated with intricate holiday wreathes hanging on each door.
+When my family visited the colonial city during the first few days of January, the town was still decorated with intricate holiday wreaths hanging on each door.
 Relatively few tourists were sharing the streets with us as we strolled down Duke of Gloucester Street sipping our hot apple cider.
 At the Governor’s Palace, we learned of the parties that the Williamsburg elite would attend in the winter season and were treated to the house musician practicing a minuet on the harpsichord in preparation for an upcoming ball.

 Learn about Fall Harvest and Christmas Festivities at Jamestown Settlement